zeeshan1991k/HackTheBox/Horizontall/25 - Privilege Escalation to Root.md

 Ran exploit on Kali VM as port was forwarded on kali VM and command/payload will execute on victim machine.
 Execution of payload on victim machine was succeeded.
 ![[Pasted image 20210911162631.png]]
 ### Ssh logged in as root
+As Kali VM public was copied in /root/.ssh/authorized_keys file, so we can ssh login as root on victim machine.
 ![[Pasted image 20210911162934.png]]